 TISCO Financial Group

-Retail lending growth in FY13—particularly SME and HP—should enable TISCO to sustain its NIM at 3% throughout this year.
-The bank holding company plans to increase its emphasis on high-yield loans (used car HP, personal loans and small SME business) in order to boost its NIM this year.
+The bank holding company plans to increase its non-HP high-yield lending operations (personal loans and small SME business) in order to help sustain its NIM through 2H13.
 Note that we assume NIMs of 2.9% in FY13 and 3.0% next year.
-TISCO expects the BOT's policy interest rate to remain at 2.75% throughout FY13 (the managements of most of the other banks we cover expect further cuts to the Repo Rate).
+Management expects the one-day Repurchase Rate to stay at 2.50% throughout 2013.